dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 Quick Register
 ^^^^^^^^^^^^^^^
-Quick register provides a flow that lets you browse the repositories you have access to and quickly create standard stub workflows.
+Quick register provides a flow that lets you browse the repositories you have access to and quickly create workflows.
 You can access quick register by clicking the plus button on the My Workflows page.
 You'll see a modal that looks like the following.